Ministry of Transport and Infrastructure Development

 Petronella Kagonye was Deputy Minister of Transport and Infrastructure Development until 2014.

+Joel Biggie Matiza was the Minister of Transport and Infrastructural Development in 2018.
+[2]

-8 February 2021, Felix Mhona was named Transport Minister replacing Joel Biggie Matiza.
+8 February 2021, Felix Mhona was named Transport Minister replacing Joel Biggie Matiza (who died).

 Since 2020